johndoe6345789/typthon/README.rst

 is suppressed.

 The final step is to build the actual interpreter, using the information collected from the instrumented one.
-The end result will be a Python binary that is optimized; suitable for distribution or production installation.
+The end result will be a Typthon binary that is optimized; suitable for distribution or production installation.